NexMaker-Fab/2022zjude1-hhhhh/docs/daily homework/1pm/pm-web1.md

 >``` docsify serve docs```
 >You will get the following results.
 >![](https://raw.githubusercontent.com/oxygen-berry/imageuploadservice/main/image/202210110154062.png)
 >Then opern browser to visit http://localhost:3000, you will get a initial website.
+>What i want to emphasize is that :
+>You need to hang a cmd service to modify the document before it can be updated to the website.

 ## 1.5 Image upload
 We use picgo+github to load images.